Meet The Team

 Heritage – Scottish

-Nastasja Woodlock | Lead Teacher Ruma Tuakana
+Nastasja Woodlock | Supervisor

-Meet Nastasja (aka Starsh) – nurturer by heart, whose loving & kind nature makes her a magnet for our pepi.
-Nastasja completed a Bachelor of Social Science with a double major in Psychology and Human Development in 2010.
-Always having been drawn to working with children, she pursued a career in ECE which led her to complete her Graduate Diploma of Teaching-ECE in 2014, and is now a fully registered teacher.
-Nastasja and her husband have two sons; Julian and Jasper who both attend Little Sparrows.
-Originally a toddler teacher, Nastasja took up the challenge of becoming an Under Twos teacher after her second child was born.
-Nastasja is passionate about sustainability, providing quality learning experiences and allowing children to challenge their own abilities.
+Nastasja (aka Stasja) is the Supervisor in our Tuakana and Teina rooms (Infant and Toddler rooms).
+Nastasja completed a Bachelor of Social Science’s with a double major in Psychology and Human Development in 2010.
+Having always being drawn to working with children, she pursued a career in ECE which led her to complete her Graduate Diploma of Teaching (ECE) in 2014, and is now a fully registered teacher.

 Kayla Bromwich | Teacher

-Andrea Reed | Teacher
+Sarah Harper | Teacher

-Astrid Hubbard | fully qualified kaiako, Ruma Teina
+Astrid Hubbard | Teacher